-Ethical principles are essential as guidelines in running the company.
+Ethical principles are essential as guidelines in running a company.
 Without ethics as a guide, the company will be run opportunistically, and its policies will be inconsistent.
 Is there a role for PR in it?

 Another misperception that is often considered not part of business sustainability is the company’s treatment that is less equal to employees.
-Whereas the way the company treats employees as the most important internal stakeholders will significantly affect the performance, even the company’s reputation.
+Whereas the way the company treats employees as the most important internal stakeholder will significantly affect the performance, even the company’s reputation.
 Thus, sustainability is not only about the company’s concern for the environment.

 This article has been published in PR Indonesia magazine 80th Edition, issued on November 2021, page 40.